APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 ## Lemma 4: High-Stakes Comms and Mitigation Duty

+Building on Lemmas 1–3, which show how action, communication, and protective content operate, Lemma 4 isolates a further obligation: when hostile actors are known to be reactive to comms, the institution must mitigate before speaking in high-stakes channels.

 **The argument:**
 1. Past incidents showed hostile actors were reactive to comms (established knowledge)
 2. University did not remove/mitigate these actors (M=0)